thegeeksinfo/Deep-Learning-Cataract-Detection/README.md

 https://deep-learning-cataract-detection.readthedocs.io/en/latest/).

 ## Model Deployment (Cloud)
-1. The trained model is deployed on a cloud platform for scalability and accessibility.
+1. The trained model is deployed on mobile and  a cloud platform for scalability and accessibility.
-2. Access the deployed model through the provided API endpoint or web interface.
+2. Access the deployed model through the provided user facing interfaces.
-3. Submit HTTP requests with eye images to the endpoint for cataract detection.
+3. Submit  requests with eye images  for cataract detection.
-4. Receive the detection results as JSON or through the web interface.
+4. Receive the detection results through the interface.

 ## Dependencies
 - Python 3.7 or higher